TomK32/Rogue-Beach-CA/README.md

 Trade your score for some hot speedos, flashy bikinis, boards, magic mushrooms, or a tasty cheeseburger while you are at the beach.

-## Is is really roguelike?
+## Is this really roguelike?

 The checklist according to mikipedia:

-1. Prodecually generated, not could be more chaotic than waves
+1. Prodecually generated, nothing could be more chaotic than waves
 2. Turnbased combat (it sure is!)
 3. Magic items (Magic Mushrooms from Old Willi's Hippy supply)
 4. Permadeath (just wait till you fall and hit the rocks)
 5. Single player

+So it is, strangely, a roguelike.

 ## Screenshots